 Concerning its direct impacts, Crédit Agricole CIB evaluates its global greenhouse gas emissions using an assessment made for its main entities, according to scopes 1, 2 and 3.
-The Bank's goal is to reduce these impacts through initiatives linked to the management of its buildings and staff travel, and to compensate part of the residual emissions.
-Initiatives to control the Bank's direct carbon footprint are part of the Group's objective to reduce emissions by 10% over three years.
+The Bank's goal is to reduce these impacts through initiatives linked to the management of its buildings, IT and staff travel, and to offset all its residual emissions.
+Initiatives to control the Bank's direct carbon footprint are part of the Group's objective to reduce emissions by 25% by end 2025.